 Disruption might not happen overnight, but it is coming, especially as client budgets are getting tighter, clients want more agility and companies are moving to a flexible model where their workforce isn’t made up of only full-time employees.

 The comfort level of organizations is growing as they access on-demand talent and use smaller, boutique consulting firms.
 That process will only accelerate.
 For big organizations like Procter & Gamble, it’s hard for them to go from using a 230,000-employee consulting firm like PWC to a firm of 200 or even three employees, but increasingly they’re doing just that because it offers more flexibility and provides as good or better thinking and efficiencies on multiple levels.

 Our consultants at Clarkston are passionate about what they do for clients.
 This is not a stepping stone for them.
 Many of our consultants have worked in premier consulting firms, and bring those benefits to clients without the massive overhead costs and other inefficiencies that burden big consulting firms and their clients.

-Clients will get deeper expertise and experience from a boutique consultancy or on-demand expert, as well as greater focus, fewer volume of projects and a higher urgency to succeed.
+Clients will get deeper expertise and experience from a boutique consultancy or on-demand expert, as well as greater focus and greater urgency for success.
 Next time you have a critical business challenge that you must fix, think about bringing a smaller consulting firm to the table.
 Then you can see firsthand how hard they will work for you and how creative they are, not to mention a great value too.